syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 **ActualRangeChanged**

-[`ActualRangeChanged`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ActualRangeChanged_EV.html) event is triggered when the actual range of the axis is changed.
+The [`ActualRangeChanged`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ActualRangeChanged_EV.html) event is triggered when the actual range of the axis is changed.
 The argument contains the following information.

 * [`ActualMinimum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~ActualMinimum.html) - used to get or set the actual minimum value of the axis.
 * [`ActualMaximum`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ActualRangeChangedEventArgs~ActualMaximum.html) - used to get or set the actual maximum value of the axis.